 Kovacic left Dinamo for Inter Milan in January 2013 having won a pair of league and cup doubles with the Croatian giants.
 His performances at such a tender age, including in the Champions League, had made him one of the hottest properties in Europe.

 His first half-season at Inter was so impressive he forced his way into the starting XI and he picked up the club’s Young Player of the Year award.

 After two more seasons at the San Siro, Real Madrid came calling in the summer of 2015 and with the Nerazzurri in financial difficulty, they had little choice but to sell one of their star assets.
 Kovacic headed to the Spanish capital having made almost 100 appearances in Italy.
 He had just turned 21.

-With fierce competition for places at Real Madrid, Kovacic has more often than not featured off the bench during his time at the Bernabeu.
-Despite that, he has maintained regular playing time and has accumulated over 100 appearances during his three years with Real, including in the Champions League, which Real Madrid have won every season since Kovacic joined.
-Among his other honours won are a La Liga title and a Spanish Cup.
+With fierce competition for places at Real Madrid, Kovacic more often than not featured off the bench during his time at the Bernabeu.
+Despite that, he maintained regular playing time and accumulated over 100 appearances during his three years with Real, including in the Champions League, which Real Madrid won every season Kovacic was there.
+Among his other honours were a La Liga title and a Spanish Cup.

 He debuted for Croatia in 2013, and along with playing his part as Croatia entered uncharted territory, he started each of their games at the World Cup in Brazil in 2014.
 He played five games during Croatia’s run to the World Cup final in 2018, as well as setting up one of their goals in a memorable 3-0 victory over Argentina during the tournament.